 Generally, if you live in a household where everyone is a full-time student then the household will be exempt from paying council tax.

-It is worth checking with your university’s advice and counselling service as some universities now deal with council tax on your behalf if you live in the local borough.
+It is worth checking with your university’s advice and counselling service to see if they offer any help in dealing with council tax.
 If you do need to provide evidence, then you will need to submit a certificate of enrolment to your local authority’s council tax office.
 This can usually be obtained from your student enquiries centre.

 A new certificate of enrolment will need to be sent to your local authority’s council tax office at the start of each academic year.